 A validity duration configured by the network for uplink synchronization assistance information (i.e. Serving satellite ephemeris and Common TA parameters) which indicates the maximum time during which the UE can apply assistance information without having acquired new assistance information.

-The unit of ntn-UlSyncValidityDuration is second.
+The unit of t3xx is second.
 This parameter applies to both connected and idle mode UEs.